-Another possible complication is Hepatitis D infection.
-This virus is only contracted by people with HBV.
-A combined infection can cause serious liver problems.
+Another possible complication is hepatitis D infection.
+Only people with hepatitis B can contract hepatitis D. A combined infection can cause serious liver problems.

-The hepatitis B vaccine is the best way to prevent HBV infection.
+The hepatitis B vaccine is the best way to prevent infection.
 Vaccination is optional.
-However, it recommended for the following groups:
+The following groups should receive the hepatitis B vaccine:

 - all infants, at the time of birth